Lufsig: Symbolism in Hong Kong

 Leung Chun-ying, the former Chief Executive of Hong Kong, has suffered low popularity ratings since his election in 2012.
 Of particular criticism was the election process itself, where the new Chief Executive was chosen by the Election Committee, a group of 1200 individuals, many of whom belong to the pro-Beijing camp.
 The election of Leung, combined with speculation during the campaign that Leung was connected to the Chinese Communist Party, brought about a pro-democracy movement and protests calling for the adoption of universal suffrage in Hong Kong.
 His approval ratings among citizens reached a record low in December 2013.
-Leung's critics have nicknamed him "the Wolf", alluding to his perceived cunningness, and as a pun of his name and the Chinese word for wolf.
+Leung's critics have nicknamed him "the Wolf", alluding to his perceived cunningness, and as a pun of his surname and the Chinese word for wolf.

 On 7 December 2013, during a town hall meeting, a Lufsig plush toy was thrown at Leung by an anti-government protester.
-Following the incident, it was also discovered that the transliteration of Lufsig's name as listed on IKEA's Mainland Chinese website, "路姆西" (pronounced as louh móuh sāi in Cantonese), could be misinterpreted as profanity; in particular, louh móuh sāi could be read as a pun on lóuh móu hāi ("老母閪", lit. "mother's vagina"), and that the expression "丟你路姆西" (dīu néih louh móuh sāi, lit. "throw your Lufsig" or "throw a Lufsig at you"), could be a pun on the vulgar phrase "𨳒你老母閪" (díu néih lóuh móu hāi), which can be translated as "fuck your mother's vagina."
+Following the incident, it was also discovered that the transliteration of Lufsig's name as listed on IKEA's mainland Chinese website, "路姆西" (pronounced as louh móuh sāi in Cantonese), could be misinterpreted as profanity; in particular, louh móuh sāi could be read as a pun on lóuh móu hāi ("老母閪", lit. "mother's vagina"), and that the expression "丟你路姆西" (dīu néih louh móuh sāi, lit. "throw your Lufsig" or "throw a Lufsig at you"), could be a pun on the vulgar phrase "𨳒你老母閪" (díu néih lóuh móu hāi), which can be translated as "fuck your mother's vagina."